Minnie Mendoza

-Cristobal Rigoberto Mendoza Carreras (born November 16, 1933), better known as Minnie Mendoza, is a former Major League Baseball infielder and coach who played for the Minnesota Twins during the 1970 MLB season.
+Cristobal Rigoberto Mendoza Carreras (December 3, 1934 – September 9, 2024), better known as Minnie Mendoza, was a Cuban-American Major League Baseball infielder and coach who played for the Minnesota Twins during the 1970 MLB season.

 Biography

-Minnie Mendoza was born on November 16, 1933 in Ceiba del Agua, Cuba.
+Minnie Mendoza was born on December 3, 1934, in Ceiba del Agua, Cuba.

 Playing career

 Mendoza played 10 years for minor league Charlotte Hornets.

 Mendoza played 16 games for the Minnesota Twins during the 1970 MLB season as a 36-year-old rookie.
 In 16 at-bats, Mendoza compiled 3 hits and 2 runs, while recording a .188 batting average.

 The Mendoza Line

 Mendoza is featured in the controversy surrounding the naming of the Mendoza Line, meaning a .200 batting average.
 While most believe that the "Mendoza Line" first referred to by George Brett is named after 9-year veteran Mario Mendoza (who had a .215 career batting average and hit .198 in his biggest season), there is some controversy as to whether Brett was actually referring to Minnie Mendoza when he coined the famous phrase.
 However, Minnie did not play during the time of George Brett.